Jacob Brown (footballer): Stoke City

 Brown joined Stoke City on 9 September 2020 for an undisclosed fee.
 He scored his first goal for Stoke in a 1–0 EFL Cup win against Wolverhampton Wanderers on 17 September 2020, and his first league goal in a 3–0 win against Reading in November.
 Brown scored six goals in 46 appearances during the 2020–21 season, as Stoke finished in 14th position.
 He scored on the opening day of the 2021–22 season in a 3–2 win against Reading.
 Stoke began the season in good form and were in play-off contention at the turn of the year but a poor second half saw the team slip down into mid-table.
 Brown was top scorer with 14 goals which earned him a new three-year contract and saw him named Player of the Year.
+In the 2022–23 season, Brown scored nine goals in 42 appearances as Stoke finished in 16th.
+He missed the last few matches of the campaign after sustaining a hamstring injury.

+Luton Town

+Brown joined newly promoted Premier League side Luton Town on 10 August 2023 for an undisclosed fee.
+On 29 August 2023, Brown scored his first goal for the club in a 3–2 victory over Gillingham in the EFL Cup.
+On 25 November 2023, Brown scored his first regular season goal for Luton Town and the winning goal against Crystal Palace in a 2–1 win at Kenilworth Road, the club's first home Premier League victory.

 International career

 Brown was eligible to play international football for both England and Scotland, being eligible for the latter through his Glasgow-born mother.
 In November 2021, Brown was selected by Scotland for World Cup qualifying matches against Moldova and Denmark.
 Brown made his senior international debut for Scotland on 12 November 2021, appearing as a late substitute in a 2–0 win against Moldova.